q3769/conseq4j/README.md

-The Asynchronous Conundrum refers to the fact that asynchronous concurrent processing and deterministic order of execution do not come together naturally; in asynchronous systems, certain limits and impedance mismatch exist between maintaining meaningful local order and maximizing global concurrency.
+The Asynchronous Conundrum refers to the fact that asynchronous concurrent processing and deterministic order of execution do not come together naturally; in asynchronous systems, certain limits and impedance mismatch exist between maintaining meaningful local execution order and maximizing global concurrency.

 In asynchronous messaging, there are generally two approaches to achieve ordering with concurrency: